biomarkersParkinson/paradigma/docs/tutorials/_static/pulse_rate_analysis.md

 # Pulse rate analysis

 This tutorial shows how to extract pulse rate estimates using photoplethysmography (PPG) data and accelerometer data.
 The pipeline consists of a stepwise approach to determine signal quality, assessing both PPG morphology and accounting for periodic artifacts using the accelerometer.
+The usage of accelerometer is optional but is recommended to specifically account for periodic motion artifacts.
 Based on the signal quality, we extract high-quality segments and estimate the pulse rate for every 2 s using the smoothed pseudo Wigner-Ville Distribution.

 In this tutorial, we use two days of data from a participant of the Personalized Parkinson Project to demonstrate the functionalities.
 Since `ParaDigMa` expects contiguous time series, the collected data was stored in two segments each with contiguous timestamps.
 Per segment, we load the data and perform the following steps:
 1. Preprocess the time series data